Mercy – definition

 - “That fool (thinking of his master), I wouldn’t have done that.”

 “Blessed are the merciful: for they shall obtain [receive] mercy.”
-(Matthew 5:7)
+(Matt 5:7)

 “Judge not, that ye be not judged.
 For with what judgment ye judge, ye shall be judged: and with what measure ye mete, it shall be measured to you again.”
-(Matthew 7:1-2)
+(Matt 7:1-2)

 If a person judges others in an unmerciful manner, they will not be capable of understanding that God does extend mercy.